okmatija/Prizm/CONTRIBUTING.md

 From the top-level project directory do the following:

-1. Update `build.jai` with the new version number
-2. Update `CHANGELOG.md` to add the release date
+1. Update `CHANGELOG.md` with the release date
-3. Disable the runtime console and compile using: `jai build.jai -x64 -- release set_icon`
+2. Disable the runtime console and compile using: `jai build.jai -x64 -- release`
-4. Test everything works
+3. Test everything works
-5. Copy the top-level directory and rename it `Prism-X.Y.Z`
+4. Copy the top-level directory and rename it `Prism-X.Y.Z`
-6. Delete the .git folder and other folders/files not to be distributed
+5. Delete the .git, data, source folder and other folders/files not to be distributed
-7. Zip the release folder
+6. Zip the release folder
-8. Unzip the release zip and test everything works
+7. Unzip the release zip and test everything works
-9. Use the github UI to complete the release: upload the release zip and copy the new section in the changelog to the description
+8. Use the GitHub UI to complete the release: upload the release zip and copy the new section in the changelog to the description and set the git tag

 Note: Delete tags using: `git tag --delete vNNN && git push --delete origin vNNN`